Ending needless driver's license suspensions

 Losing one's driver's license is an unexpectedly harsh punishment: Getting to work and taking care of loved ones can be impossible without a car.
 But every year, states suspend hundreds of thousands of driver’s licenses for low-level offenses that didn't even involve driving.
 We’re helping these states change course.

 In 2014, we launched a campaign to end driver’s license suspensions for drug offenses unrelated to driving.
-Five years later, this harmful policy now persists in only eight states.
+Five years later, this harmful policy now persists in only nine states.
 And in 2019, we joined the Free to Drive campaign to end laws suspending driver’s licenses for nonpayment of fines and fees.

 See our research and read about our victories below: